Top Tips to Help Tackle the Costs of College

 Seek Out Scholarships

 Individual colleges offer various scholarships for students who attend their schools.
-But beyond those, there are thousands of scholarships available nationwide to students who excel in academics, athletics and extracurricular activities.
+Beyond those, there are thousands of scholarships available nationwide, specific to academic performance, athletics, and extracurricular activities.
+Scholarships have also become increasingly available for underrepresented groups.

-And don’t forget to check with local civic organizations that may offer scholarships.
-Examples in your community include the Rotary, Kiwanis, Lions and American Legion Clubs.
+Lastly, don’t forget to check with local civic organizations that may offer scholarships.
+Examples in your community include the Rotary, Kiwanis, Lions, and American Legion Clubs.

 529 Savings